RabidMexican/image-treatment-2/README.md

 ## Must Have
 * Exceptions
-* Methods that return void o Methods that return classes
+* Methods that return void
+* Methods that return classes

 ## Unit Tests
 Mandatory elements in the unit tests (At least one of each):